 And spoiler: the best aka the queerest comes in season 4!

 The show is about Jane Villanueva who is a virgin but is accidentally inseminated.
-She then gets confused, love triangles happen, there are evil twins, deaths and much more.
+She then gets confused, love triangles happen, there are evil twins, and much more.
 The show is a telenovela on meta-level!

 This legal-drama might not seem very queer at first, but some steamy scenes between two men quickly change that.
 Also, diversity is very much normalized in the series – in many ways.